Immigrant and Refugee Primary Care

 People who are new to Boston Medical Center should call at 617.414.5951 to schedule a first appointment.

 Immigrant and Refugee Consult Service

-The Boston Medical Center patient population has a high number of immigrant and refugee patients from a wide variety of countries.
+Boston Medical Center’s patient population has a high number of immigrant and refugee patients from a variety of countries.
 Many of these patients have complex medical, psychological and legal needs.
-The team at the Immigrant & Refugee Health Program are available on a consult basis to assist in the care of these vulnerable patients.
+Our team is available on a consultative basis to assist in the care of these vulnerable patients.

 Consultation Expertise includes:

-The program will see patients who are established at Boston Medical Center on a consultation basis or for ongoing primary care, based on patient’s request.
+We will see patients who are established at Boston Medical Center on a consultation basis or for ongoing primary care, based on physician request.

 Refugee Health Assessment Program

 Up to 75,000 refugees arrive each year in the United States, and about 5% of them have settled in Massachusetts in recent years.
-All refugees are entitled to a health assessment which needs to be initiated within three months of arrival in the U.S. Refugees are directed to the International Clinic by their sponsoring agencies.
-Trained medical interpreters and outreach workers affiliated with Boston Medical Center and the Refugee Health Program of the Department of Public Health provide interpretation of language as well as information about cultural traditions and practices that may impact upon health.
+All refugees are entitled to a health assessment within three months of arrival in the U.S.

 The goals of the refugee health assessment are: